ayushkumarshah/ayushkumarshah.github.io/tabs/about.md

 - Automatic classification of products on the basis of various chemical attributes to optimize business decisions for products that go unsold.
 Worked on Boosting algorithms like Gradient Boosting, Random Forests, XGBoost, LightGBM and so on for regression and classification tasks.

-- Involved in design, review, and refinement of content - quizzes, assignments, and projects for one of the "Foundations in AI" course offered by fuse.ai - "Mathematics for AI", which is also a preliminary course for the students who will be taking Micro Degree® in AI Program.
+- Involved in design, review, and refinement of content - reading material, quizzes, assignments, and projects for Fusemachines AI Education Programs - “Foundations in AI: Mathematics for AI”, "Micro Degree™ in Artificial Intelligence: Machine Learning, Computer Vision"

 ---